 The whole process of learning and practicing Ashtanga Yoga takes time.
 It requires devotion, perserverance and the will to commit.

 The Ashtanga was founded by Sri K. Pattabhi Jois (Mysore, India).
 Lino Miele and Tina Pizzimenti, devoted students of Sri K. Pattabhi Jois, introduced this practice for the first time in Italy and Europe in 1988.
-And since then many followers have joined their tradition and made Ashtanga Yoga ever more popular until this very day.
+And since then many followers have joined their tradition and made Ashtanga Yoga ever more popular.

 Lino Miele has been studying the Vinyasa system for many years, right next to Sri k.
 Patthabi Jois, fully understanding and appreciating the authenticity and the strength of this method.
 Under the mentorship of PJ and his guidance, Lino Miele published a book which describes the Ashtanga sequence.
-In this book, he explains and describes the benefit of each posture, which is accompanied by different photos of the different postures.
-In 1994 Sri Pattabhi Jois gave Lino the authorization to teach the Ashtanga in Europe which enabled Lino to teach Ashtanga yoga not only in Italy but also throughout the whole of Europe.
-Thanks to many students of Ashtanga Yoga, who have brought the tradition back to their home countries, the of Ashtanga Yoga has spread over the world.
+In this book, he explains and describes the benefit of each posture.
+In 1994 Sri Pattabhi Jois gave Lino the authorization to teach the Ashtanga in Europe.
+Thanks to many students of Ashtanga Yoga, who have brought the tradition back to their home countries, Ashtanga Yoga now has spread all over the world.